mattermost/mattermost-handbook/operations/research-and-development/product/growth/pql-definition.md

 ### v1 PQL definition as of May 10, 2022

-A workspace / instance is considered a Product Qualified Lead (PQL) if it meets the criteria of any of the following categories:
+A workspace / instance is considered a Product Qualified Lead (PQL) if it is actively using Mattermost and meets one or more of the following criteria:

 | PQL Categories      | Criteria |
 | ----------- | ----------- |